vespa-engine/documentation/documentation/Migrating from Elastic Search to Vespa.md

  Feel free to use our GUI for building queries at [http://localhost:8080/querybuilder/](http://localhost:8080/querybuilder/) (with Vespa-container running) which can help you building queries with e.g. autocompletion of YQL.
 Also take a look at Vespa's [Search API](https://docs.vespa.ai/documentation/search-api.html).

 </br>
-Click for more information about [developing applications](https://docs.vespa.ai/documentation/jdisc/developing-applications.html) and [application packages](https://docs.vespa.ai/documentation/cloudconfig/application-packages.html) like `documents_and_document_definitions`.
+Click for more information about [developing applications](https://docs.vespa.ai/documentation/jdisc/developing-applications.html) and [application packages](https://docs.vespa.ai/documentation/cloudconfig/application-packages.html) like `application`.

+Please take a look at [how to secure your Vespa installation](https://docs.vespa.ai/documentation/securing-your-vespa-installation.html)

 <a id="feeding"></a>
 ## Feeding